openbmc/openbmc/poky/documentation/dev-manual/start.rst

 #.  *Set up the Core Development Machines:* As mentioned earlier, core
     developers work on the contents of the operating system itself.
-    Following are some best practices for setting up machines used for developing images:
+    Here are some best practices for setting up machines used for developing images:

     -  Have the :term:`OpenEmbedded Build System` available on